A Step-by-Step Interview Prep Checklist to Land Your Dream Job

 Day 2 – Polish Your Resume

 - Tailor the wording: Use the same keywords you found in the job description.
 If the posting says “project management,” make sure that phrase appears on your resume.
+For deeper guidance, see how to rewrite your resume to close the salary gap.

 - Quantify results: Replace vague statements like “helped increase sales” with numbers – “boosted sales by 15% in six months.”